Welcome to FBC on Park Street. Come, be family.

 - You won’t have to wear a name badge or be singled out in any way.
 People will definitely want to say “hi!”, though.
 It’s what we do.

-- You’re not expected to give when we receive the offering.
+- You’re not expected to give when we receive the offering, we are a local church that supports itself.
 But you can, as it’s not for us that you give.

 We have a connection card available in the service to fill out in case you have questions, need prayer or are interested in any of our events or resources.
 This card is only used to help us serve you better and keep you informed of church-wide events and activities.
 You will not be spammed.

 Visitors are also invited to meet with our deacons after the worship services.
-They want to meet you and answer questions you have.
+They want to meet you and answer questions you have and pray with you.

 What do you believe?